 Weaving past beep-beeping motorbikes and parp-parping lorries, we wobble on hired bikes towards a temple.
 It’s crushingly hot here in Ly Nhan, about an hour north of Hanoi, and we need a breather – but instead of coolness and sanctuary, there’s a party going on inside.
+All of these sights are what you can expect while traveling the Red River.

 By chance, we have happened upon a festival.
 There is food (a pig’s head passes by, held high on a platter), plenty of rice wine, and spirits are high (about 40 per cent proof if I’m any judge).
 Six freely perspiring Westerners were welcomed with open arms – but then tourists are still a novelty here.
 Pandaw is the only company to bring them, along Vietnam’s Red River, and even they have been doing so for little more than a year.